Sending Mail to Inmates in Texas

 In addition to letters, inmates can receive 4"x6" photos.
 Polaroid photos are not allowed as they present a security issue.
 No photos may contain nudity, sexually suggestive material, or depict any relation to gang activities (including tattoos and hand gestures).
 Offenders are also permitted to receive some stationary items sent directly from a legitimate vendor/stationary supplier.
-Allowable stationary includes white paper 8.5"x11", unstamped white envelopes.
-Writing pads, bound papers, tablets, paper with letterheads etc. are all prohibited.
-Contact the facility if you are unsure about a stationary item.
+Contact the facility directly as items will vary from facility to facility.

 All mail you send to an inmate in Texas should include the offender's full name, their Texas Department of Criminal Justice Number (TDCJ) and the unit's address.
 You should format the address in the following manner:

 City, State, Zip Code

 Inmates incarcerated in a Texas prison now have access to e-messaging.
 It is important to note, that inmate's do not have access to the internet.
 The e-message service is offered through jpay.com and is received in the mail room, printed and delivered to the inmate with regular mail.
 JPAY charges a fee for this service.
 While it is slightly faster to use this method of communication, many inmates have stated that they prefer hand written notes over the computer printed alternative.

 How to Send Books and Magazines to Texas Inmates